 POPPOSITIONS is an annual assembly in Brussels of galleries, artist initiatives and project spaces.
 Conceived as an experiment with the art fair format, it is both a curated exhibition and an ongoing critical dialogue.

-VITRINE will present a solo booth of Charlie Godet Thomas (b.1985, British/Bermudian).
-For this installation, Thomas brings together a series of 2- and 3- dimensional works which answer the posited question: “How do we envision a future beyond the ever-growing ruins of capitalism?” with the retort “A future in which our ruined world will show the cataclysmic scars of our greed.”
+VITRINE presented a solo booth of Charlie Godet Thomas.
+For his installation, Thomas brought together a series of 2- and 3- dimensional works which answer the posited question: “How do we envision a future beyond the ever-growing ruins of capitalism?” with the retort “A future in which our ruined world will show the cataclysmic scars of our greed.”

-In these small painted works Thomas uses the archaic form of the illuminated manuscript to join writing and imagery, summoning to fore the voice of William Blake whose “Songs of Innocence and Experience” were a rethinking of Milton’s existential-mythic states of “paradise” and “fall”.
+In these, Thomas uses the archaic form of the illuminated manuscript to join writing and imagery, summoning to fore the voice of William Blake whose “Songs of Innocence and Experience” were a rethinking of Milton’s existential-mythic states of “paradise” and “fall”.

-Accompanying these framed works, a new cast concrete sculpture will be situated in the booth, titled and spelling out ‘And So On And So On’ bringing to mind the stoicism of Samuel Beckett’s ‘Worstword Ho’ in which his protagonist states “I can’t go on, I’ll go on”.
+Accompanying these framed work was a new cast concrete sculpture titled and spelling out ‘And So On And So On’ bringing to mind the stoicism of Samuel Beckett’s ‘Worstword Ho’ in which his protagonist states “I can’t go on, I’ll go on”.

 23, Place du Nouveau Marché aux Grains